 Have owned the 1966 Nickey Chevrolet McLaren M1B, Mk II, chassis #001 since 1969, when I purchased it fm George Alderman and Brett Lunger in New Castle, Delaware.
 Car is on the cover of July, 1966 R&T magazine.
 It was driven when new by Charlie Hayes and had partial sponsorship also by "Hoss" Cartwright(Dan Blocker) of the TV Series "Bonanza".

 The primary sponsor was the famous "Nickey backwards-K" Chevrolet Dealership in Chicago, the largest Chevy dealer West of the Mississippi and famous for its' envolvement in automotive competition.
 Tom Stephanis' dad was one of the principals @ Nickey and Tom very actively campains a USRRC/Can-Am Genie in Vintage today!!
-The car was also in the movie "Winning" with Paul Newman, in a "Wink" commerical and driven around Central Park by George Alderman to announce the 1967 Can-Am Series!!
+The car was also in the movie "Winning" with Paul Newman, in a "Wink" commerical and driven around Central Park from the Tavern On The Green by Bruce McLaren to announce the 1967 Can-Am Series!!

 See photo below from the original press kit with Dan and Charlie shaking hands.
 The front cover of the press kit was a cartoon of the car, below.
 Interesting note: Directly behind the carbs on the tail section was lettered in quotes......."PURE HOSS-POWER"!!!
 The car was campained in the USRRC series and the early Can-Am Series.
 George Alderman and Brett Lunger also did quite well with the car and George won the Marlboro Cup in this car as well as other important events.
 Brett drove the car @ Nassau Speed Week as well and went on to do a stint in Formula One before retiring.